 A mailer who wants to use USPS-precanceled stamps and stamped envelopes must complete Form 3615 and file it at the Post Office where mailings are to be deposited.
+Customers must provide with the completed PS Form 3615 acceptable primary and secondary forms of identification as specified under 608.10.0.
 If an applicant has a completed Form 3615 on file for other services, precanceled authorization is annotated on the existing application.
 There is no fee for this permit.

 A permit may be revoked if used in operating any unlawful scheme or enterprise, or for buying or acquiring stamps or mailer’s precancel postmarks for other than mailing, or for failing to comply with the format requirement or instructions on Form 3615.
 The permit holder has 10 days to file a written statement showing why the permit should not be revoked.
 The manager, customer service support (district), issues the decision on such appeals.

 USPS precanceled stamps are preprinted with a price category as the precancellation method.
 The following also applies: